Gray-Wu/FitBi-Data-Exploration/README.md

 #### Findings

 The data that this specific Fitbit tracker provided is not optimal, some categories are difficult to related to one another as there are many factors where the data could be skewed.
 The best relationship found was calories burnt and steps taken/distance travelled.
 Sleep data was very incomplete and anlysis was partial due to limited sample size and data reliability.

 Some data categories were not explained in detail how they were measured or collected, like intensity value, 'FairlyActiveMinutes', 'VeryActiveMinutes', 'ModeratelyActiveDistance', ... etc. This caused a lot of generalization of data that should have been specific for better analysis; lightly active minutes and very active minutes were combined and generalized into 'Active Minutes', fairly active distance and very active distance were combined and generalized into 'Active Distance'.
 However, with a few limitations, the daily and hourly calories and steps data were mostly reliable for fairly accurate analysis.
 Sleep time data although incomplete, was important data to study sleep time for users and to track their performance in other areas.

 #### Recommendations For New Fitness Tracker Company

-**1.**
+**1.** The users should be told to keep the fitbit on when they sleep to measure consistent and accurate sleep data during study period.
+**2.** More users should be studied over a longer period of time for product testing, at least 3 months or more.
+**3.** Show the tested users' age, demographic, and region to make sure the population can be closely represented.
+**4.** Include more data categories like daily mood level, weight change, fitness goals, water intake, heart rate.
+Also the data categories should be more specific, use hourly heart rate to calculate “intensity level” for example.